Telugu language: Epigraphical records

 According to the famous Japanese historian Noboru Karashima who served as the president of the Epigraphical Society of India in 1985, there are approximately 10,000 inscriptions which exist in the Telugu language as of the year 1996 making it one of the most densely inscribed languages.
 Telugu inscriptions are found in all the districts of Andhra Pradesh and Telangana.
 They are also found in Karnataka, Tamil Nadu, Odisha, and Chhattisgarh.
 According to recent estimates by ASI (Archaeological Survey of India) the number of inscriptions in the Telugu language goes up to 14,000.
 Adilabad, Medak, Karimnagar, Nizamabad, Ranga Reddy, Hyderabad, Mahbubnagar, Anantapur, Chittoor and Srikakulam produced only a handful of Telugu inscriptions in the Kakatiya era between 1135 CE and 1324 CE.

 Geographical influence

 Telugu region boundaries

 Andhra is characterised as having its own mother tongue, and its territory has been equated with the extent of the Telugu language.
 The equivalence between the Telugu linguistic sphere and the geographical boundaries of Andhra is also brought out in an eleventh-century description of Andhra boundaries.
 Andhra, according to this text, was bounded in north by Mahendra mountain in the modern Ganjam district in Odisha and to the south by Srikalahasteeswara temple in Tirupati district.
 However, Andhra extended westwards as far as Srisailam in Nandyal district, about halfway across the modern state.
-According to other sources in the early sixteenth century, the northern boundary is Simhachalam and the southern limit is Tirumala of the Telugu ation.
+According to other sources in the early sixteenth century, the northern boundary is Simhachalam and the southern limit is Tirumala of the Telugu nation.